-Replace the almond extract with 2 lemon zest and 1 tbsp lemon juice in one of the batters to make a lemon sponge.
-Alternatively, replace the pink coloring for zest 1 orange and 1 tbsp orange juice and orange food coloring in the second batter.
-Use a lemon curd instead of apricot jam to assemble.
+Replace the almond extract with two lemon zest and 1 tbsp lemon juice in one of the batters to make a lemon sponge.
+Alternatively, replace the pink coloring with one orange zest and 1 tbsp orange juice and orange food coloring in the second batter.
+Use lemon curd instead of apricot jam to assemble.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.

 Health Disclaimer: Agoralia is not responsible for any health problems that could be related to the information provided on the website.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 The content is for informational purposes only, and should not be taken as professional medical advice reliance on or use of the information on the website is at their own risk.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 Never disregard the advice of a medical professional, or delay in seeking it because of something you have read on this Website.

 We are sorry that this post was not useful for you!